wp-plugins/custom-post-type-ui/readme.txt

 This plugin provides an easy to use interface to create and administer custom post types and taxonomies in WordPress.
 This plugin is created for WordPress 3.0.

-Below is a short example video showing Custom Post Type UI in action!
+Below is a slightly outdated example video showing Custom Post Type UI in action!
 [vimeo http://vimeo.com/10187055]

 == Screenshots ==